View The Planner

 - Enter up to 10 significant one-time events, either positive or negative, that may affect retirement savings.

-- Assign positive amounts to either spouse's non-retirement cash or investment savings.
+- Assign positive amounts to either spouse's Non-Retirement cash, short-term invested, or long-term invested savings.

 - Negative amounts are inflation adjusted and added to expenses in the designated year.